stghn/stghn/README.md

 <div style="text-align: justify"> I am a <b>Quantitative Geneticist</b> working as a support scientist for <b>USDA-ARS in Animal Genomics and Improvement Laboratory</b> and have experience to implement the genetic and genomic approaches to optimize the productivity and sustainability of dairy cattle. </div> <br/>

-- 🐄 🧬 I’m currently working on **Feed Efficiency project for dairy cows** nationally and internationally.
+- 🐄 🧬 I’m currently working on **Genetics and Genomics anaylsis of residual feed intake in U.S. and International Holstien Dairy cattle**.
 - 📝 My Online CV: https://stghn.github.io/

 ### 💻 Languages and Tools